digital-blueprint/toolbox-app/README.md

 npm build
 ```

-Jump to <https://localhost:8001> and you should get the search/result page.
+Jump to <https://localhost:8001>, and you should get the search/result page.

-Setup your local Typesense service instance as described in `README.md`
+Set up your local Typesense service instance as described in `README.md`
 of [DBP Overview Feeder](https://gitlab.tugraz.at/vpu-private/dbp-overview/dbp-overview-feeder)

 ## Documentation